dennisshevtsov/my-library-mockup/README.md

-"# There is a mockup of the MyLibrary project in the repository"
+# There is a mockup of the MyLibrary project in the repository